-Too Good to Leave, Too Bad to Stay helps readers decide whether they should stay and work on their relationships, or whether it’s best to cut your losses, break up and move on.
+Too Good to Leave, Too Bad to Stay tackles relationship ambivalence and helps readers decide whether to stay and work on the relationship or to cut their losses, break up and move on.

 Mira Kirshenbaum, the author, calls that in between “ambivalence”, and you want to spend as little time as possible being ambivalent.